4ubiks/devops_tools/README.md

 ## `getFiles.py`
 should be run on an Artifactory instance to return every *file* inside of your instance, and its direct parent directory. prompts you for a parent directory and a specific path, if you want to get an overview of a specific area of your Artifactory instance.

+## `purgeFiles.py`
+An extension of `getFiles.py`.
+This script will traverse every single object in an Artifactory instance, and if they are marked with a particular property and have a age (in days) larger than their property value, they will be deleted from the artifactory instance.
+Great for cleanup and expulsion of old, outdated files.